Higher Education and Student Affairs Administration (M.S.)

 - A current resume.
 Consideration can be given to work-related experience and involvement in the field.

-- Three letters of recommendation, of which at least one must be from a former faculty/instructor who can speak to your academic and classroom performance and one must be from a professional who works in student affairs or the field of higher education.
-Letters of recommendation should address the following:
+- Two letters of recommendation, of which at least one must be from a former faculty/instructor who can speak to your academic and classroom performance.

 - An interview with HESAA program faculty may be required.